hesterrk/Game_Of_Life/README.md

 # Features

--Cell Automata aniamation- user input and random
+-Cell Automata aniamation- user input and random cell configurations that users can run -Cell colour change (by user choice)
--Cell colour change (by user choice)
+-Buttons that start, stop and clear the animation -Text outlining the rules to Conway's "Game of Life" and brief outline of game

 # Links